(3:190) The neglected form of worship

 Remember me and I will remember you.
 (2:151)

-If Allah Almighty mentions your name among the angels what a great honour it is.
-Imagine how you would feel if the Queen said your name in a gathering.
+If Allah Almighty mentions your name among the angels, what a great honour it is.
+Imagine how you would feel if the King said your name in a gathering.
 You would seize the opportunity and post it on social media.
 You are that person if you remember Allah.

 The mundane is extraordinary